The Berkshire Eagle: As of 7 January 1853, the name changed again to The Berkshire County Eagle. Miller era

 The weekly Berkshire County Eagle was purchased by Kelton Bedell Miller in 1891.
 The following year, on May 9, 1892, it commenced daily publication as The Berkshire Evening Eagle.
 The Berkshire County Eagle, however, remained a part of the paper, as a weekly section within the Wednesday edition of the daily, until 24 June 1953.

 The Miller family retained ownership until 1995.
 After Kelton Bedell Miller died in 1941, ownership passed to his sons, Lawrence K. "Pete" Miller and Donald B. Miller, as editor and publisher, respectively.

 The Miller brothers focused on hiring talent and building the quality of The Eagle's newsroom.
 The newspaper became known as a great place for graduates of journalism schools to begin their careers, and many of those reporters went on to renowned careers throughout the journalistic world in publications such as The New York Times, The Washington Post, The Wall Street Journal, Time magazine and others.

+In 1947, The Eagle launched a radio station in Pittsfield, WBEC (AM).
+An FM affiliate was added in 1948, but the company gave up the FM license because too few people had FM receivers at the time.
+The radio station was sold during the 1950s to Richard S. Jackson.

-In a 1973 Time magazine article about The Eagle, then Boston Globe editor Thomas Winship is quoted as calling The Eagle the best newspaper “of its size in the country.”
+In a 1973 Time magazine article about The Eagle, then Boston Globe editor Thomas Winship was quoted as calling The Eagle the best newspaper “of its size in the country.”
 The article mentions that the paper carried occasional book reviews from Berkshire County residents such as James MacGregor Burns and William L. Shirer.
 At the time, the paper had nearly 20 local columnists, 23 stringers and a news staff of 35, considered large for a paper its size.
 (Circulation was 32,000 at the time.)